The Perfect Thanksgiving Cheese Board

-As we mentioned, Thanksgiving is a purely American celebration…so it only makes sense to honor the roots of this holiday by selecting American wine and cheese.
-And we can give thanks for the fact that there are some really excellent pinots and rieslings made here in America.
+With Thanksgiving being a purely American celebration, it only makes sense to honor the roots of this holiday by selecting American wine and cheese.
+And, we can give thanks for the fact that there are some really excellent pinots and rieslings made here in America.
 The state of Washington is especially good for riesling, and neighboring Oregon is renowned for its pinot noirs.
 Needless to say, California also grows both.

 So what do you serve with that Oregon pinot noir or Washington riesling?
 Luckily, there are many amazing original American cheeses that will go with either and be great additions to your Thanksgiving cheese platter.

 While many red wines can be difficult to pair with cheese because of all those tannins, pinot noir is probably the most food-friendly—and cheese-friendly—red.
-Pinot noir works and plays well with alpine-style cheeses (including Swiss), Asiago, pungent blues, and semi-soft smoothies like Havarti or Muenster.
+Pinot noir works and plays well with alpine-style cheeses (including Swiss), Asiago, pungent blue cheese, and semi-soft smoothies like Havarti or Muenster.

-Now how about that riesling?
+Now how about that riesling or other white wine?
 Well, as luck would have it, the pairing list is nearly identical.
 There are some minor variances, but mostly common ground.
 So let’s narrow down our cheeses to four or five selections.
 Appearing on both lists are Asiago, blue, Muenster, and Swiss.
 Cheddar is high on the list for riesling, but only a minor match for pinot noir.
 However, since it probably literally came over on the Mayflower and is America’s favorite cheese for eating, we’d say the pinot fans would be just fine including it on their cheese platter for Thanksgiving.

 Thanksgiving Cheese Platter Tips